-Improving integration was the priority issue raised by the Clinical Councils (CCs).
-The priority setting workshops with the Central CC identified system integration to develop, improve and standardised access and processes between primary care and both public and private hospital services, as a priority need for (improving) care coordination, integration and navigation (APHN, 2016a).
+Outcomes of the service need analysis primary care and both public and private hospital services, as a priority need for (improving) care coordination, integration and navigation.
 The Southern CC also prioritised increasing integration through coordination and communication between services and practitioners.
-Similarly, the Northern CC prioritised an integrated systems approach as the key need for (improving) care coordination, integration and navigation (APHN, 2016a).
-APHN, 2016a Clinical Councils, priority setting workshops; The Central Community Advisory Council (CAC) prioritised the importance in the simplification of mental health services and integration with drug and alcohol services (APHN, 2016c).
-The Central CAC also prioritised the need for less fragmentation and more cooperation and linkages both within the primary health care sector and between primary and intermediate care settings (APHN, 2016c).
+Similarly, the Northern CC prioritised an integrated systems approach as the key need for (improving) care coordination, integration and navigation.
+The Central Community Advisory Council (CAC) prioritised the importance in the simplification of mental health services and integration with drug and alcohol services.
+The Central CAC also prioritised the need for less fragmentation and more cooperation and linkages both within the primary health care sector and between primary and intermediate care settings.
 The Northern CAC prioritised the need to coordinate pathways to primary health care.
-Additionally, they reported that the health system is way too complex for consumers and users in navigate it properly - consequently inability to access information or programs pertinent to them (APHN, 2016c).
-APHN, 2016c, Community Advisory Council, priority setting workshops.
+Additionally, they reported that the health system is way too complex for consumers and users in navigate it properly - consequently inability to access information or programs pertinent to them.
 The Southern CAC prioritised the coordination of care and systems and staff to be adequately trained.
-This will enable timely, affordable and accessible services where health providers communicate and share information about patients in minimising the duplication of APHN, 2016c, Community Advisory Council, priority setting workshops. information (APHN, 2016c).
+This will enable timely, affordable and accessible services where

+Outcomes of the service needs analysis about patients in minimising the duplication of information.
 APHN facilitated a joint Clinical Council (CC) workshop with the Northern, Central and Southern CC members with representatives from medical, specialist and allied health workforce (including Aboriginal Health, Nursing and Pharmacy).
-The workshop developed ten elements for a well-functioning mental health and alcohol & other drugs system for consideration, three of which related to the need for improved care coordination, integration and navigation: APHN, 2016b, Mental Health and Alcohol and Other Drug (MHAOD) service reform consultation.
-Simple system access, referral and treatment for consumers and providers Care navigation - enabled by formal agreements Clinical handover mechanisms across services (APHN, 2016b).
-Access to and awareness of appropriate afterhours primary mental health care services, amongst both the community and healthcare providers Access to and awareness of primary mental health care after-hours services The importance of having after-hours access to support for deteriorating (mental) health was raised by the Consumers and Carers Health Priority Group (APHN, 2016d).
-APHN, 2016d, Health Priority Groups (HPG), priority setting workshops
+The workshop developed ten elements for a well-functioning mental health and alcohol &amp; other drugs system for consideration, three of which related to the need for improved care coordination, integration and navigation: Simple system access, referral and treatment for consumers and providers Care navigation - enabled by formal agreements Clinical handover mechanisms across services APHN Mental Health & Alcohol and Other Drugs (MHAOD) Reform Consultations, 2016.
+Access to and awareness of appropriate afterhours primary mental health care services, amongst both the community and healthcare providers Access to and awareness of primary mental health care after-hours services The importance of having after-hours access to support for deteriorating (mental) health was raised by the Consumers and Carers Health Priority Group.

-Consultation with Community Advisory Councils received feedback that a lack of available after-hours mental health services for this age group was leading to more ED visits.
-This was particularly commented upon for the outer northern and southern APHN suburbs (APHN, 2019b).
-APHN, 2019b, Clinical and Community Advisory Councils, After Hours consultation, May 2019.
 Community consultations conducted by the former Medicare Locals in the APHN region raised a number of issues including limited understanding of the available after-hours services in the metropolitan region, especially in the outer northern and southern metropolitan suburbs and for those residing in aged care facilities.
-There was also concern that a lack of appropriate after-hours health care services, e.g. mental health, crisis support, leading to preventable hospital presentations (CAHML, 2015; SAFKIML, 2015; NAML, 2015).
-Central Adelaide and Hills Medicare Local (CAHML), 2015, Health Profile: a population health needs assessment of the Central Adelaide and Hills region, 2015; Southern Adelaide Fleurieu Kangaroo Island Medicare Local (SAFKIML), 2015, Comprehensive Needs Assessment Report; Northern Adelaide Medical Local (NAML), 2015, Comprehensive Needs Assessment Report.
+There was also concern that a lack of appropriate after-hours health Health Priority Groups (HPG), priority setting workshops, 2016.
+Central Adelaide and Hills Medicare Local (CAHML), 2015, Health Profile: a population health needs assessment of the Central Adelaide and Hills region, 2015; Southern Adelaide Fleurieu Kangaroo Island Medicare Local